open-zaak/open-zaak/docs/installation/config/env_config.md

   traefik, Apache...).
 Default `False` - this is a header that can be spoofed and you need to ensure you control it before enabling this.

+* `NUM_PROXIES`: the number of reverse proxies in front of Open Zaak, as an integer.
+  This is used to determine the actual client IP adres.
+Defaults to 1, however on Kubernetes with an ingress you typically want to set this to 2.

 * `CACHE_DEFAULT`: redis cache address for the default cache.
 Defaults to `localhost:6379/0`.